More FM: Auckland

 91-8 More FM Auckland is a radio station serving the Auckland urban area and can be heard in parts of Waikato, such as Paeroa.
 More FM Auckland came to be in August 1993 and featured Kim (Kim Adamson) & Corbett (Jeremy Corbett) in the morning for 16 years.
 Its sole transmitter is at the top of the Sky Tower in central Auckland.
 The Auckland studios are used to present the network day, drive, night and weekend shows, the network news, and is the headquarters of the network.

 Local programming: A local workday show with Alisha for Auckland is broadcast between 10 am – 3 pm.
 It is also heard in some areas as a network workday show.

 Coromandel

-Coromandel's More FM, formerly Coromandel FM, is the most recent addition to the More FM Network, serving the Coromandel Peninsula, Hauraki Plains, Western Bay of Plenty, Matamata-Piako, Auckland, Huntly and Raglan across 17 separate frequencies.
-The station boasts the biggest local coverage.
+Coromandel's More FM, formerly Coromandel FM, is the most recent addition to the More FM Network, serving the Coromandel Peninsula, Hauraki Plains, Western Bay of Plenty & Matamata-Piako areas across 17 separate frequencies.
 The station is effectively over 30 years old including the Coromandel FM era, and was rebranded by Mediaworks in 2015.
+However, the station closed its doors in Thames after just 9 years as More FM.

-Local programming:Matt Hobbs hosts 10 am – 3 pm.
+Local programming: Matt Hobbs hosts 10 am – 3 pm from the Tauranga studio.
+(There are no local shows broadcasting from the Coromandel Peninsula any longer.)